What It Is

 Creating an XML sitemap is relatively straightforward and the protocol is fairly simple if you need to create an XML sitemap manually.
 There are also XML generation tools that can automatically create your sitemap.
 As well, many plugins exist that allow you to create XML sitemaps dynamically, including the Yoast SEO plugin for WordPress.

-Submitting & Reviewing the XML Sitemap In Google Search Console
+Submit XML Sitemap In Google Search Console